By June Ramli

 In this podcast, we discuss:

-- What are some of the top cheffy skills that you can dish out to our listeners to keep things fresh which can inevitably save one thousands of dollars each year.
+- What are some of the top cheffy skills that you can dish out to our listeners to keep things fresh which can inevitably save one thousand dollars each year?

 - How does one shop like a chef and grab the bargains and know what to do with them?